civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 35

-  **(1)** The President shall act under subsection (2) and the Tribunal shall act under subsection (3) if, at any time before the President makes a preliminary determination under subsection 38(1) in respect of goods **that are the subject of the investigation**,
+  **(1)** The President shall act under subsection (2) and the Tribunal shall act under subsection (3) if, at any time before the President makes a preliminary determination under subsection 38(1) in respect of goods that are the subject of the investigation,

-    the President is satisfied in respect of some or all of those goods that the actual and potential volume of goods **of a country or countries** is negligible; or
+    the President is satisfied in respect of some or all of those goods that the actual and potential volume of goods of a country or countries is negligible; or

 ### Section 78

 Subsection 38(1.1) of the Act is replaced by the following:

-**(1.1)** The President may in making a preliminary determination under subsection (1), using the information available to him or her at that time, make the determination that the margin of dumping of, or the amount of subsidy on, **any** goods **of a particular exporter** is insignificant.
+**(1.1)** The President may in making a preliminary determination under subsection (1), using the information available to him or her at that time, make the determination that the margin of dumping of, or the amount of subsidy on, any goods of a particular exporter is insignificant.

 ### Section 79